SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

-I think, look, you know, see one of the differences and the way we kind of operate the business is that, you know, our business margins are quite dependent on oil price fluctuations.
+I think, look, see, one of the differences and in the way we kind of operate the business is that our business margins are quite dependent on oil price fluctuations.
 So if oil prices don’t fluctuate, our margins won’t fluctuate.
-Fluctuate.
-In the past when oil prices went up, we would sharply cut advertising.
-That we don’t do these days.
+In the past, when oil prices went up, we would sharply cut advertising that we don’t do these days.
 We’ve got some savings in advertising which are structural.
-So I would say that if there’s a very sharp increase in oil prices again and when I say very sharp, it has to be greater than 50%, then we will take another quarter or two to recover the margins.
+So I would say that if there is a very sharp increase in oil prices again, and when I say very sharp, it has to be greater than 15-odd percent, then we will take another quarter or two to recover the margins.
+We won’t react in the short term by cutting media just to cover up some margins optically.

-We won’t react in the short term by cutting media just to cover up some margins optimization.
-This has happened in the last five years, twice.
+This has happened in the last 5 years twice.
 I don’t know when it will happen again.
-And frankly when oil prices go down, we end up passing.
-So when we pass on the benefits to consumers quite fast, whereas when they go up we pass it down a little bit more slowly.
-So that is the only condition in which we may have a margin hit.
-But otherwise I expect it to be in this kind of range.
-Maybe a little lower in summer months, a little higher in winter months.
+But — and frankly, when oil prices go down, we end up passing — so when we pass on the benefits to consumers quite fast.
+Whereas when they go up, we pass it down a little bit more slowly.
+So that is the only condition in which we may have a margin hit, but otherwise, I expect it to be in this kind of range, maybe a little lower in the summer months, a little higher in winter months.

 Unidentified Participant